marmelab/react-admin/docs/Actions.md

 As a bonus, while the success notification is displayed, users have the ability to cancel the action *before* the data provider is even called.

 You can benefit from optimistic rendering in your own custom actions, too.
-Ypu just need to decorate the action with the `startUndoable` action creator:
+You just need to decorate the action with the `startUndoable` action creator:

 ```diff
 // in src/comments/ApproveButton.js